Code-Institute-Submissions/Pavithra-Veeramani-life_style_JanResub/README.md

 * Display all products currently on the shopping cart and their information.

-* Allow the user to update the product quantity or remove the product from the shopping cart.
+* Allow the user to update the product quantity or remove the product from the shopping cart using the icons provided.

 * Display the current total cost including the cart total and delivery costs.